devnq/governance/code-of-conduct.md

 DevNQ is committed to fostering an open and welcoming environment, making participation in our community, events and projects fun and harassment-free.
-As a diverse community, it is important that DevNQ sets standard for acceptable behaviour for all of our community members and representatives.
+As a diverse community, it is important that DevNQ sets standards for acceptable behaviour for all of our community members and representatives.

 ## Scope